deril1709/booking-system/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the NPE Digital.

+## Live Demo

+The project is hosted at [damaibookingapp.online](http://damaibookingapp.online/).

 ---